nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 - continue the operation: the operation continues to step 6

-6. System generates the certificate signing request and prompts the request file for downloading
+6. System creates a new key, generates the certificate signing request and prompts the request file for downloading.

 - SS administrator saves the CSR file to the local file system